Ki-Jun Yoon, Ph.D.

 What motivates you?
 My motivation lies in the beauty of making sense of our biological selves, and the stem cells where we all began.
 It lies in the day-to-day enjoyment of scientific inquiry and dwellings in the possibility of therapeutic application.
 I wish to help further the field of cell therapy and disease modeling with iPSCs by exploring the cellular and molecular mechanisms of the in vivo and in vitro developing brain.

-I believe that the differentiation signal for the neurons and glial cells that comprise the brain is a change in the transcriptome of neural stem cells, and that this change is what drives brain development.
-In order to find an answer to this question, I’m attempting to elucidate the molecular mechanism of neuronal cell differentiation by analyzing the dynamic changes in nascent transcriptome.
-In particular, I'm investigating in determining how changes in the genome structure and transcriptome affect RNA production and degradation using a human brain organoid model.
-I hope to reveal the effects of nascent RNA m6A on the brain development process.
+I believe that changes in the transcriptome of neural stem cells are the signal for the differentiation of neurons and glial cells in the brain, which drives brain development.
+To investigate this, I am analyzing the dynamic changes in the nascent transcriptome to understand the molecular mechanism of neuronal cell differentiation.
+Specifically, I am studying how changes in genome structure and transcriptome affect RNA production and degradation using a human brain organoid model.
+My goal is to uncover the effects of nascent RNA m6A on the brain development process.